elidoran/node-date-holidays/README.md

   // optional holiday info.
   // defaults to {}.
-  // may be function returning an object.
+  // may be a function returning an object.
   mainInfo: {
     name: 'Independence Day',
     public: true, // it's a public holiday in USA